-As always the CIVA Sourcebook serves as a means for our members to showcase their artwork and connect with other like-minded Christians in the arts.
-More than 2,000 copies of the 2019-2020 Sourcebook—containing contact information for over 1,000 individual, organizational, and institutional CIVA members—will be distributed across North America and beyond to all current and new CIVA members.
+The CIVA Sourcebook serves as a means for our members to showcase their artwork and connect with other Christians in the arts.
+More than 2,000 copies of the 2019-2020 Sourcebook—containing contact information for over 1,000 individual, organizational, and institutional CIVA members—will be distributed to all current and new CIVA members.

-CIVA will begin accepting images for full-color reproductions of CIVA Member art June 1, 2018.
-A link for submission will be provided here.
-Submissions received between June 1 and August 31 will be considered for inclusion in a special printed Juried Exhibit section in the front of the 2019-2020 CIVA Sourcebook.
-When submitting art images for reproduction you will need to prepare a digital file of your artwork (300dpi, RGB, JPG file format) with caption information [Title, Date (year), Medium, Size (H x W inches)] and a one-sentence description of your piece, which will be printed at the editor’s discretion.
+The form is now open to secure your space in the 2019-2020 CIVA Sourcebook.
+Submissions received between June 1 and August 31 were considered for inclusion in a special printed Juried Exhibit section in the front of the 2019-2020 CIVA Sourcebook.
+The juried portion is now closed, but we are still accepting reservations for reproduction space.
+When submitting art images for reproduction you will need to prepare a digital file of your artwork (10 MB max size, 300dpi, RGB, JPG file format) with caption information [Title, Date (year), Medium, Size (H x W inches)] and a one-sentence description of your piece, which will be printed at the editor’s discretion.

 |June 1||Form opens for purchasing art reproduction space.

-All entries received by August 31 will be considered for inclusion in juried exhibit
+All entries received by August 31 were considered for inclusion in juried exhibit

 |Early October||Selected artists for Juried Exhibit will be announced|

 2019-2020 CIVA Sourcebooks arrive in mailboxes around the world